Click on each day below for session details or use search below.

 In an increasingly complex world, generating nearly 50,000 GB of data per second, artificial intelligence (AI) and machine learning (ML) offer the mechanism by which data and complexity can be unraveled to gain insight.
 Join us for an interactive discussion to both demystify AI & ML and explore how they affect your world today and how they might affect your world tomorrow?

 Economic development and expanding energy access are driving Asian power demand, while energy affordability remains paramount to fuel choices, causing many Asian countries to rely on coal-fired power additions to boost supply.
 Some markets that traditionally relied on natural gas or hydro face challenges ramping up these fuels, creating a large opening for coal in countries such as Vietnam, the Philippines, and Pakistan.
 Other coal-dependent markets, such as India, Indonesia, Malaysia, and China, continue to see coal as a critical fuel.
-In this session, we will examine the drivers and challenges for coal use in power.
+What are the future drivers and challenges for coal use in power?

 Europe has transitioned further toward a lower carbon future than other developed economies.
 The power sector has seen the greatest transformation, adding over 130 GW of renewables and severely challenging the profitability of thermal assets.
 A number of governments are now implementing different forms of capacity support to ensure the security of power supply.
 Europe is also considering the options to meet the 2030 targets defined in 2015, but what are the options for Europe’s new power market design?
 What design is best suited to the low demand, high renewable power market that is developing in Europe?
 What future investment will be required to meet Europe’s climate goals and ensure security of supply?